-These apps help you communicate and connect with loved ones or acquaintances and co-workers outside of regular work hours through voice, text, or video calls and share documents too.
+Messaging apps help you communicate and connect with loved ones or acquaintances and co-workers outside of regular work hours through voice, text, or video calls and share documents too.

-There’s an increasing number of messaging apps you can use, including Snapchat, which allows you to easily send photos, short videos, add drawings, filters, and effects to images.
+Today, there’s an increasing number of messaging apps you can use, including Snapchat, which allows you to easily send photos, short videos, add drawings, filters, and effects to images.

-However, Snapchat has an overwhelming interface and doesn’t provide an easy way to save incoming images.
+Despite all the good things, Snapchat has an overwhelming interface and doesn’t provide an easy way to save incoming images.
 Plus, you can’t view others’ past content or save it, and you can’t use your photo as a profile picture – just an avatar or bitmoji – which are also time-bound.

-Snapchat is media-heavy so it can hog resources like space on your device and slow it down eventually.
+Snapchat is also media-heavy so it can hog resources like space on your device and slow it down eventually.
 You also can’t tell whether someone you’re chatting with is online because their ‘last seen’ status isn’t available.

 Many of these apps offer powerful encryption built into the software so no third-party can intercept your messages, and you can enjoy your chat sessions with multiple features that you wouldn’t get on Snapchat.

 Here are the 15 best Snapchat alternatives you can opt for.